 Start writing a journal

-Memorize the FX LEADERS FOREX COURSE Trading Checklist
+Memorize the LEARN 2 TRADE FOREX COURSE Trading Checklist

 - When buying a single Standard Dollars Lot, with 10% margin, what is our actual deposit?

 - We have deposited USD 500 in our account and we wish to trade with x10 leverage.
 How much capital will we be able to trade with?
 Say we buy EUR with this total amount, and EUR rises five cents.
 How much money would we make?

 - Stop Loss: What is the difference between an Equity Stop and a Chart Stop?
 Which method is better?